MicrosoftDocs/azure-docs/articles/cosmos-db/sql/changefeed-ecommerce-solution.md

     }
     ```

-2. **Cosmos DB:** The generated data is stored in an Azure Cosmos container.
+2. **Azure Cosmos DB:** The generated data is stored in an Azure Cosmos DB container.

-3. **Change Feed:** The change feed will listen for changes to the Azure Cosmos container.
+3. **Change Feed:** The change feed will listen for changes to the Azure Cosmos DB container.
 Each time a new document is added into the collection (that is when an event occurs such a user viewing an item, adding an item to their cart, or purchasing an item), the change feed will trigger an [Azure Function](../../azure-functions/functions-overview.md).

 4. **Azure Function:** The Azure Function processes the new data and sends it to [Azure Event Hubs](../../event-hubs/event-hubs-about.md).